Climate change? Inflation? Why Illinois home insurance rates are up 30% since 2015

 “In a lot of cases now, when you hear a one-in-100-year flood or storm, that measurement is no longer really accurate,” Hosfield said.
 “It is still an infrequent event, but it’s more frequent than it used to be.”

-The long-term effects of climate change on the home insurance industry is yet to be seen.
-With some insurers like Allstate and State Farm already scaling back their home insurance businesses in California due to wildfires, Hosfield said there’s likely to be a “reckoning at some point about what isn’t insurable risk.”
+The long-term effects of climate change on the home insurance industry have yet to be seen.
+With some insurers such as Allstate and State Farm already scaling back their home insurance businesses in California because of wildfires, Hosfield said there’s likely to be a “reckoning at some point about what isn’t insurable risk.”

 There is precedent of insurance providers pulling back coverage: In the 1960s, most private companies stopped insuring flooding, leading the federal government to create the National Flood Insurance Program in 1968.